abhiramasonny/jaithon/README.md

 ## Syntex Highlighting

-This is a really cool feature and takes like 3 seconds to do so dont be lazy and follow the steps
+This is a really cool feature and takes like 3 seconds to do so dont be lazy and follow the steps *Only if you have VS-Code as your IDE*
 ```sh
 cd tmp
 cp -r jai ~/.vscode/extensions
 ```
-**Reload**
+**Reload VS-Code**
 Note: this is for mac
 if you have windows just figure it out lol
 ## Examples